howtographql/howtographql/content/frontend/react-apollo/1-getting-started.md

 }
 ```

-If everything went well, the query will return the following data:
+If everything went well, the query will return the following data (the `id`s will of course be different in your case):

 ```js(nocopy)
 {